priscillayouziqian/priscillayouziqian/README.md

 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from New York.
 - 👋 Hi, I’m Zhaoyi Yan, or called me Priscilla.
 - 👀 I’m interested in creating a website from zero, and make it become a responsible website.
-- 🌱 I’m currently learning back end developing skills
+- 🌱 I started from self-taught to bootcamp.
+- :telescope: I'am currently enrolled in OMSCS - Georgia Tech Online Master of Science in Computer Science.
 - 💞️ I’m looking to collaborate on more future projects.

 ---